avoyeux/Rainbow_AI/README.md

 ### Summary of the README:

-- 1 - The github repo: explanation of the uses of the different Python codes in the repository
+- 1 - The github repo: explanation of the uses of the different Python codes in the repository.

 - 2 - Malpractices: explanation of the main unethical decisions I have made.